Rust for Java developers, part 2

 series of Rust for Java developers, we saw some basic

-syntax, some pattern matching, briefly touched on enum
+syntax, some pattern matching, briefly touched on enum and, most importantly,

 tried to reason about where the data in our programs resides.